Leg cricket: Federation

 At the international level, leg cricket is governed and promoted by the International Leg Cricket Council, headed by Shri Surender Kumar as President and Shri Joginder Prasad Verma as secretary general.
 In India, the Leg Cricket Federation of India is the apex governing body, which was formed in 2011.
 It is registered under Societies Registration Act, 1860 and affiliated with the International Leg Cricket Council.
-Apart from India, leg cricket is famous in Nepal, Bhutan, Sri Lanka, and Pakistan.
+Apart from India, leg cricket is also popular and actively played in several other South Asian countries, including Nepal, Bhutan, Sri Lanka, and Pakistan.